Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration

 \subsection{MLIP development framework for modeling extensive defects}

-In this study, we introduce an generalized framework designed to develop versatile machine learning interatomic potentials (MLIPs) for accurately modeling extensive defects in metals, as depicted in Fig. \ref{fig1}.
+In this study, we introduce an generalized framework designed to develop versatile MLIPs for accurately modeling extensive defects in metals, as depicted in Fig. \ref{fig1}.
 This framework is implemented through a sequential three-step process.
-Initially, a comprehensive pool of defect structures is generated using large-scale simulations based on well-established EIPs, notably the Embedded-Atom Method (EAM) and the Modified Embedded-Atom Method (MEAM) for metals.
-These potentials have been instrumental for over three decades, enabling the rapid simulation of complex defects across millions of atoms, albeit with lesser accuracy compared to DFT.
-Such capabilities are crucial for simulating a variety of deformation scenarios, including but not limited to general GBs in polycrystals, as well as compression, tension, and shear tests in both polycrystalline and single-crystal systems, and nanoindentation (Fig. \ref{fig1}a).
-This methodological versatility fosters the creation of a diverse set of local atomic environments for defects (LAEDs), addressing phenomena such as grain boundary relaxation and deformation, dislocation nucleation from material inside and exposed surfaces, dislocation multiplication, and complex dislocation-grain boundary interactions.
-Subsequently, the D-optimality criterion-base AL implemented in MLIP-3 \cite{Podryabinkin2023} is used to select representative LAEDs based on the local atomic neighborhoods.
-This strategy meticulously evaluates the extensive pool of generated configurations against an established basic dataset, enabling the precise selection of the most representative LAEDs.
+Initially, a comprehensive pool of defect structures is generated using large-scale simulations based on well-established EIPs, notably the Embedded-Atom Method (EAM) potentials for metals.
+These potentials have been instrumental for over three decades, enabling the rapid simulation of complex defects across millions of atoms, albeit with lower accuracy compared to DFT.
+These capabilities are indispensable for simulating a broad spectrum of deformation scenarios, encompassing general GBs in polycrystals, as well as compression, tension, shear, and nanoindentation tests in both polycrystalline and single-crystal systems (Fig. \ref{fig1}a).
+For a particular metal (BCC W in this study), we employ EAM potentials to generate a diverse set of LAEs for defect, addressing phenomena such as grain boundary relaxation and deformation, dislocation nucleation from material inside and exposed surfaces, dislocation multiplication, and complex dislocation-grain boundary interactions.
+Subsequently, the D-optimality criterion-base algorithm implemented in MLIP-3 \cite{Podryabinkin2023} is used to select representative LAEs based on the local atomic neighborhoods.
+This strategy meticulously evaluates the extensive pool of generated configurations against an established basic dataset (obtained through domain knowledge, as detailed in Supplementary Note 1), enabling the precise selection of the most representative LAEs.
 This process yields distinct atomic clusters with typical size of 100-200 atoms.
 For these clusters, vacuum layers of 8 \AA{} thickness are added in all three dimensions of the simulation box to minimize image interaction.
 We develop an MLIP, named C-MLIP-0, combining the basic dataset with these cluster configurations.
-This MLIP is also the result of employing the MLIP-3 approach \cite{Podryabinkin2023}.